evanthegrayt/standup_md/README.md

 entry as what your previous day's work.
 See [example](#example).
 There's also an API if you'd like to use this in your own code somehow.

-This is a new project, and I have a lot of updates planned (see the [issue list](https://github.com/evanthegrayt/standup_md/issues)), but I won't push to `master` unless all [tests](https://github.com/evanthegrayt/standup_md/blob/master/test/standup_md_test.rb) are passing and the gem is working as expected.
+This is a new project, and I have a lot of [updates planned](https://github.com/evanthegrayt/standup_md/issues)), but I won't push to `master` unless all [tests](https://github.com/evanthegrayt/standup_md/blob/master/test/standup_md_test.rb) are passing and the gem is working as expected.
 The first official release will be once [this milestone](https://github.com/evanthegrayt/standup_md/milestone/1)